Mitalie/hive-minitalk/protocol.md

 SIGUSR2 reliable, we can come up with an alternative approach that avoids the complex recovery state machine.
 We can communicate bits (and optionally other symbols like end-of-transmission) by sending different numbers of SIGUSR2, delimited by SIGUSR1.
-Each signal sent by the client must be confirmed by the server with SIGUSR1 before the client can send the next one.
+Just like approach A, each signal sent by the client must be confirmed by the server with SIGUSR1 before the client can send the next one, and the hello signal may be confirmed with SIGUSR2 to tell the client that it is placed in a queue until the server is free and requests start of transmission with SIGUSR1.

 If the server receives SIGUSR1 from another client, it informs the active client of potential conflict with SIGUSR2.
 If the client is waiting for confirmation of